-- Select the property closest to them in order to limit unnecessary travel.
+- Select the property closest to them to limit unnecessary travel.
 Staff will be limiting the number of visitors at each property to ensure safe physical distancing.

-- Limit their stay to one hour or less to ensure everyone can enjoy an experience in nature.
+- Limit their stay to ensure everyone can enjoy an experience in nature.

 - Be prepared to turn back if a property is full.
 Illegal parking is subject to fines and towing.

-Why aren’t all CVC parks and trails available?
+Why are some CVC parks and trails still closed?